pallets/flask/docs/installation.rst

 Flask depends on two external libraries: `Werkzeug
 <http://werkzeug.pocoo.org/>`_ and `Jinja2 <http://jinja.pocoo.org/2/>`_.
-The first one is responsible for interfacing WSGI the latter for rendering templates.
+The first on is responsible for interfacing WSGI the latter to render templates.
 Now you are maybe asking, what is WSGI?
-WSGI is a standard in Python that is basically responsible for ensuring that your application is behaving in a specific way so that you can run it on different environments (for example on a local development server, on an Apache2, on lighttpd, on Google's App Engine or whatever you have in mind).
+WSGI is a standard in Python that is basically responsible for ensuring that your application is behaving in a specific way that you can run it on different environments (for example on a local development server, on an Apache2, on lighttpd, on Google's App Engine or whatever you have in mind).